 Soulaan Pronunciation: /ˈsoʊ.lɑːn/ (SOH-lahn) Part of Speech: Noun

-Definition: A term for African Americans descended from chattel slavery in the United States, emphasizing their unique cultural identity shaped by both African heritage and the American experience of enslavement.
-Formed from “soul” (signifying depth and resilience) and “A-A” (African American), Soulaan expresses pride in this distinctive lineage.
+Definition: A term for Black Americans descended from chattel slavery in the United States, emphasizing their unique cultural identity shaped by both African heritage and the American experience of enslavement.
+Formed from “soul” (signifying depth and resilience) and “A-A” (American), Soulaan expresses pride in this distinctive lineage.

-Example: Soulaan music and traditions reflect a blend of African roots and the lived history of Black America.
+Example: Soulaan music and traditions reflect the lived history of Black America.